GabeScott/standard-works-vault/General Conference/1974 April - The Marriage That Endures.md

 But this gift, precious beyond all others, comes only with a price—with self-discipline, with virtue, with obedience to the commandments of God.
 These may be difficult, but they are possible under the motivation that comes of an understanding of truth.

-Brigham Young once declared: “There is not a young man in our community who would not be willing to travel from here to England to be married right, if he understood things as they are; there is not a young woman in our community, who loves the Gospel and wishes its blessings, that would be married in any other way.”
-(Discourses of Brigham Young, p.
+Brigham Young once declared: “There is not a young man in our community who would not be willing to travel from here to England to be married right, if he understood things as they are; there is not a young woman in our community, who loves the Gospel and wishes its blessings, that would be married in any other way.” (*Discourses of Brigham Young,* p.
 195.)

 Many have traveled that far and even farther to receive the blessings of temple marriage.
 I have seen a group of Latter-day Saints from Japan who had denied themselves food to make possible the long journey to the Hawaii Temple.
 In London we met those who had gone without necessities to afford the 7,000 mile flight from South Africa to the temple in Surrey, England.
 There was a light in their eyes and smiles on their faces and testimonies from their lips that it was worth infinitely more than all it had cost.

 And I remember hearing in New Zealand the testimony of a man from the far side of Australia who, having been previously sealed by civil authority and then joined the Church with his wife and children, had traveled all the way across that wide continent, then across the Tasman Sea to Auckland, and down to the temple in the beautiful valley of the Waikata.
 As I remember his words, he said, “We could not afford to come.
 Our worldly possessions consisted of an old car, our furniture, and our dishes.
 I said to my family, ‘We cannot afford to go.’
-Then I looked into the faces of my beautiful wife and our beautiful children, and I said, ‘We cannot afford not to go.
+Then I looked into the faces of my beautiful wife and our beautiful children, and I said, ‘We cannot afford *not* to go.
 If the Lord will give me strength, I can work and earn enough for another car and furniture and dishes, but if I should lose these my loved ones, I would be poor indeed in both life and in eternity.’”

 How shortsighted so many of us are, how prone to look only at today without thought for the morrow.
 But the morrow will surely come, as will also come death and separation.
 How sweet is the assurance, how comforting is the peace that come from the knowledge that if we marry right and live right, our relationship will continue, notwithstanding the certainty of death and the passage of time.
 Men may write love songs and sing them.
 They may yearn and hope and dream.
 But all of this will be only a romantic longing unless there is an exercise of authority that transcends the powers of time and death.

-Speaking from this pulpit many years ago, President Joseph F. Smith said, “The house of the Lord is a house of order and not a house of confusion; and that means ... that there is no union for time and eternity that can be perfected outside of the law of God and the order of His house.
-Men may desire it, they may go through the form of it in this life, but it will be of no effect except it be done and sanctioned by divine authority, in the name of the Father and of the Son and of the Holy Ghost.”
-(Gospel Doctrine, 1971–72 Melchizedek Priesthood course of study, vol. 2, p.
+Speaking from this pulpit many years ago, President Joseph F. Smith said, “The house of the Lord is a house of order and not a house of confusion; and that means … that there is no union for time and eternity that can be perfected outside of the law of God and the order of His house.
+Men may desire it, they may go through the form of it in this life, but it will be of no effect except it be done and sanctioned by divine authority, in the name of the Father and of the Son and of the Holy Ghost.” (*Gospel Doctrine,* 1971–72 Melchizedek Priesthood course of study, vol. 2, p.
 1.)

 In conclusion may I leave you a story.
 It is fiction, but in principle it is true.
 Can you imagine two young people at a time when the moon is full and the roses are in bloom and a sacred love has matured between them?
 Johnny says to Mary, “Mary, I love you.
 I want you for my wife and the mother of our children.
 But I don’t want you or them forever.
 Just for a season and then goodbye.”
 And she, looking at him through tears in the moonlight, says, “Johnny, you’re wonderful.
 There’s nobody else in all the world like you.
 I love you, and I want you for my husband and the father of our children, but only for a time, and then farewell.”